 Located at Little Crawl Key, Curry Hammock State Park is embraced by Florida’s group of archipelagic Keys, just about one mile north of Marathon.
-Resting between world’s second largest ocean, the Atlantic, and the massive Gulf of Mexico, this 1,000-acre park welcomes you to an array of astonishingly diverse habitats including the mangrove swamp, rock land hammocks, wetlands, and sea grass beds.
-You'll enjoy a clear contrast to the urbanized, man-touched pieces of land.
+Resting between the world’s second-largest ocean, the Atlantic, and the massive Gulf of Mexico, this 1,000-acre park welcomes you to an array of astonishingly diverse habitats including the mangrove swamp, rock land hammocks, wetlands, and seagrass beds.
 If you want to witness raw nature at its finest, then this heavenly piece of land would easily qualify as your dream destination.
-Established in 1991, Curry Hammock State Park is named after Lamar Louise Curry, a historian and Miami school teacher whose father owned major pieces of the park’s land and Upper and Lower Keys.
+Established in 1991, Curry Hammock State Park is named after Lamar Louise Curry, a historian and Miami schoolteacher whose father owned major pieces of the park’s land.

-Boasting the rich diversity of natural habitats, Curry Hammock State Park takes visitors’ breathes away with a wide variety of wildlife on display through out the park.
+Boasting the rich diversity of natural habitats, Curry Hammock State Park takes visitors breath away with a wide variety of wildlife on display throughout the park.
 The more common wildlife creatures on display are egrets, ibis, and plovers.
 The park is brought to life with numerous recreational activities going on all year round which includes snorkeling, swimming, hiking, bicycling and many more.
-The most ideal time for a visit is in the winter, but the park welcomes visitors all year round from 8 a.m. till dark.
+The most ideal time for a visit is in the winter, but the park welcomes visitors all year round.
 Also, the park serves as an outstanding RV camping destination featuring 28 water and electrical hookup camping sites.
 The campsites are located at the front side of the Atlantic Ocean, inviting RV campers to indulge in an unforgettable RV camping experience.

 RV Rentals in Curry Hammock State Park